naabvb/trailcamPhotosToWebsite/README.md

 npm install
 ```

-Run (at /client/) react-frontend at localhost:3000:
+Run (at /client/) to start react-frontend at localhost:3000:
 ```
 npm start
 ```